CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <!-- STOIC_QUOTE -->
 <p>"I have never wished to cater to the crowd; for what I know, they do not approve, and what they approve, I do not know." - Seneca</p>
-<p>"Take away thy opinion, and then there is taken away the complaint, “I have been harmed.”
-Take away the complaint, “I have been harmed,” and the harm is taken away." - Marcus Aurelius</p>